kspilario/MKCVA_MPC/README.md

 # Fast Nonlinear Data-driven MPC using MKCVA

-This repository contains the codes associated with the publication ___.
+This repository contains the codes for MKCVA-MPC.

 ## Usage
 The files were created by the author in the following order: